orchestracities/documentation/deploy/README.md

 ## Send some data to the UL IoT Agent

-With the script send_payload_to_agent.sh you can send some basic temperature reading to a new device called TestDev2.
+With the script send_payload_to_agent.sh you can send an air quality reading to a device called Device.
 The script can be invoked as:

 ```
- ./send_payload_to_agent.sh 13
+ ./send_payload_to_agent.sh 51
 ```

-Where 13 is the temperature to send for example.
+Where 51 is the air quality reading to send for example.
+You can see the changes reflect onto the map in Grafana.

 ## Log into Grafana

 The Grafana dashboards can be found at http://localhost:3000 .
 Login with the default admin user (USERNAME: admin, PASSWORD: admin).
-An example dashboard can be found under the general group.
+An example dashboard can be found under the general group showing a map with the example device for air quality.
+It should appear as an icon in Switzerland.

 # Todo (next)
 - Use newer keycloak and load scripts